 The principles are the same for indoor silhouettes as they are for outdoor silhouettes – expose for the background, create great shapes and shoot your subject as a dark, abstract shape.

-My client loved silhouettes, so she wanted silhouette photographs for her bump photos and her newborn photos.
-The maternity shoot was in my studio and the newborn shoot was held at her home.
+My client loved silhouettes, so she wanted silhouette photographs for her bump photos.
+The maternity shoot was in my studio.

 Summary of how to photograph silhouettes:

 - Select your shooting mode – preferably manual